PiyushMittl/profile/README.md

 See [**sublime-commands**](https://github.com/viisual/ASCII-Decorator/blob/master/Default.sublime-commands) for a list of additional commands that can be mapped to key bindings.

-### Selections

-Each command will convert all selected regions to ASCII text.

-Regions are handled in the following ways:

 * Caret with no selection:
  * the entire line's text will be converted